Antimatter (band): Black Market Enlightenment and An Epitaph (2018–21)

 On 13 July 2018 the live band performed at Night Of The Prog Festival, Germany, followed the next month by an appearance at Epic Eye Festival, Armenia.
 A promo video for the song 'The Third Arm' was released on 5 October.
-The 7th album Black Market Enlightenment was released on November 9, 2018, signalling a return to full time touring after an 18-month hiatus, with 'Black Market Tour' lasting for most of November.
-The year was rounded off with appearances at Madrid Is The Dark Festival, Spain and Under The Doom Festival, Portugal on the 7th and 8 December.
+The 7th album Black Market Enlightenment was released on 9 November 2018, signalling a return to full time touring after an 18-month hiatus, with 'Black Market Tour' lasting for most of November.
+The year was rounded off with appearances at Madrid Is The Dark Festival, Spain and Under The Doom Festival, Portugal on 7 and 8 December.

 2019 began with an appearance in Dubai, UAE, marking the first ever appearance in the middle east.
 This was followed with the second leg of the Black Market Tour in March.
 In June, the promo video for 'The Third Arm' was nominated in the 'Video of the Year' category of the Progressive Music Awards 2019.
-On August 24, the live band performed at InoRock Festival, Poland, second on the bill to Anathema.
+On 24 August, the live band performed at InoRock Festival, Poland, second on the bill to Anathema.
 October saw three festival appearances at Doom Over Kyiv, Ukraine, Into The Void Festival, Netherlands and Metal Gates Festival, Romania.
-On November 15, the CD/DVD 'An Epitaph' was released.
+On 15 November, the CD/DVD 'An Epitaph' was released.
 The live recording from 2016 featured the live band playing with a string quartet and had been delayed for three years.
 Its release coincided with the first date of the third and final Black Market Tour which began with a second appearance at Hammer Of Doom Festival, Germany.

 On 12 March 2020, the live band performed the first-ever electric show in Turkey.
 Plans for a duo of 20th Anniversary tours were cancelled due to the global impact of COVID-19.

 In an interview with Rockway, Greece, recorded in 2018 and published on 14 January 2021, Mick Moss stated "I do have the next album written...
 I've had the next album for years...
 I've got the title for the next album and all the songs... but I'm sitting on it for the time being.
 I'm a bit burned out after the last album.
 It hurt to make Black Market Enlightenment.
 I need a rest."